 As a condition of statehood, most states forever waived the right to tax federal lands within their borders.
-However, some assert that federal lands may create demand for services such as fire protection, police cooperation, or longer roads to skirt the federal property.
-Under federal law, local governments receive payments through various programs due to the presence of federally owned land.
-Some of these programs are run by specific agencies and apply only to that agency's land.
-In addition, portions of monies collected for a variety of land uses and activities are shared with state and local governments where the uses and activities occur.
-One example pertains to the bonus bids, rents, and royalties charged for energy development and production on both onshore and offshore federal lands.
-The adequacy, coverage, and equity of the payment formulas for all of these programs are recurring issues for Congress.
+However, some assert that states or counties should be compensated for services related to the presence of federal lands, such as fire protection, police cooperation, or longer roads to skirt the federal property.
+Under federal law, state and local governments receive payments through various programs due to the presence of federally owned land.22 Some of these programs are run by specific agencies and apply only to that agency's land.
+Many of the payment programs are based on revenue generated from specific land uses and activities, while other payment programs are based on acreage of federal land and other factors.
+The adequacy, coverage, equity, and sources of the payments for all of these programs are recurring issues for Congress.